 1. Describe the contents and properties of the most important bioinformatics databases.
 2. Analyze and discuss the results of sequence-based searches in light of molecular biological knowledge.
-3. Explain the principle for, and execute pairwise sequence alignment by dynamic programming.
+3. Explain the principle for, and execute pairwise sequence alignment by dynamic programming. programming.
 4. Illustrate the major steps in pairwise and multiple sequence alignment.
+4. mustrate the major steps in pairwise and multiple sequence ariginment.
 5. Perform text- and sequence-based searches.